 - C. albicans and C. parapsilosis are the most common species found in neonates.

-- The usual treatment agents are amphotericin and fluconazole.
+- A Cochrane review found there were insufficient data to inform practice with regard to treatment.
+The usual therapeutic agents are amphotericin and fluconazole.
 Other azoles such as voriconazole and the echinocandins are being studied and may have a role to play.

 - There is some evidence to support the use of prophylactic oral, topical or systemic antifungal agents in VLBW infants in the neonatal intensive care unit.